rajkopodinic/JavaScript-Weather-App/README.md

 # JavaScript-Weather-App
-Weather App Web application using AccuWeather API
+Weather App web application using the AccuWeather API